Merchandize Liquidators

-Merchandize Liquidators, LLC, is an American wholesale liquidator and distributor in the closeouts industry.
-Working with manufacturers and department stores, the company specializes in buying all available overstock merchandise.
-The company works on bringing products from Macy’s, Sears, CVS and other major US retailers, to the secondary markets.
+Merchandize Liquidators is an American wholesale liquidator and distributor in the reverse logistics industry.
+Working with manufacturers, national retailers and department stores, the company specializes in buying all available overstock merchandise.
+The company works on bringing products from major US retailers to the secondary markets.
 The company also sells new, overstock, surplus, used and salvaged goods.
-Clients include retailers, eBay sellers, Flea Market vendors, and jobbers.
 Merchandize Liquidators was cited by Inc. Magazine as one of the fastest-growing companies in the US in 2012 2011 and 2010.

 History

-Founded in 2003 by Yosef Martin, Merchandize Liquidators initially focused on brokering goods from buyers to private sellers.

-Current

 In 2010, 2011 and 2012, Inc. named it one of the fastest-growing companies in the nation.
 In 2012, Merchandize Liquidators doubled its revenues.
-Merchandize Liquidators 2011 gross sales were $5.4 million and the percentage revenue growth for the four-year period through 2011 was more than 700 percent, according to a report by a leading trade publication.
+Merchandize Liquidators 2011 percentage revenue growth for the four-year period through 2011 was more than 700 percent, according to a report by a leading trade publication.
 Merchandize Liquidators was ranked #523 on the Inc. 5000 list for 2011, which was published in August 2012.
 The report also ranked the company #18 in Miami, and #35 for Business Products and Services.
-On 2012 it has a 9.1 million gross sales.
-80% of the company’s goods are also shipped to Latin America, Russia, Dubai, New Zealand, and Africa.

-Merchandize Liquidators was purchased entirely from Yosef Martin in 2016 for an undisclosed amount by a private equity group.
-Yosef Martin is no longer associated with Merchandize Liquidators.
+As of 2016, Merchandize Liquidators was acquired by a private equity group.
+The company is currently headquartered to Charlotte, NC and has multiple locations across the country.

-Founder

-Yosef Martin, an Israeli-American immigrant, founded the company in 2003 while pursuing a BA degree at Florida International University.
-Entering into the closeouts market in 2003, Martin began the company with $375, relying on search engine optimization to build the business.
-In 2010, the company experienced a three-year growth rate of 265% according to a report by Inc. magazine.
-Martin resides in Miami Beach, Florida.